lesaux/puppet-kibana4/README.md

 #### `config`

 A hash of key/value server properties.
-Note that the default value for `pid.file` in the Kibana 4 application is `/var/run/kibana.pid`.
+Note that specifying a value for `pid.file` seems to break startup scripts as of version 4.5.

-For version 4.3 an extensive config could look like:
+An extensive config could look like:

 ```puppet
   ...